ayoubak141/GitJobHunter/README.md

 A Python script that checks job RSS feeds and posts new listings to Discord.
 Runs daily via GitHub Actions.

+## Project Status

+⚠️ **This project is not completed yet but is functional** - The core features work as intended, but there may be ongoing improvements and additional features being developed.

 ## What it does

 - Checks 13 pre-configured job RSS feeds (WeWorkRemotely, RemoteOK, Indeed, etc.)